lshdlut/mujoco-wasm-forge/README.md

 Notes:
 - Run all builds and tests inside WSL ext4 (e.g., `~/dev/mujoco-wasm-forge`), or use `-UseTemp` to build in `/tmp`.
 Avoid `/mnt/c/...` and OneDrive paths to prevent slow I/O and sync overhead.
 No files are written to Windows `~`.
+- For maximum parity with CI, prefer starting from a fresh workspace (e.g., `-UseTemp` or a clean clone) before invoking the scripts above; the post-build checks rely on the same command sequence used by GitHub Actions, so running them in a clean environment catches drift early.
 - Default parallel jobs is 6; override with `-Jobs` if needed.
 - The sync helper now excludes `.git` and purges accidental `?root?dev?...` folders that can appear if WSL paths are copied from Windows.
 Prefer `-Sync` over manual `cp /root/...` on Windows.